Earth

 by Mars Global Surveyor

-Earth has been observed and studied by so many satellites that "space trash" is starting to become a hazard.
+Earth has been observed and studied by so many satellites that “space trash” is starting to become a hazard.
 However, some of the more interesting observations are those made by spacecraft not orbiting Earth.
-At least one view of Earth as an "evening star" in the Martian skies has been returned from surface probes.
+At least one view of Earth as an “evening star” in the Martian skies has been returned from surface landers.
 The Cassini probe orbiting Saturn has taken our picture.
 Several probes returning to use Earth for a gravitational assist to take them on to further targets have imaged our planet.
 But probably the most famous of all extraterrestrial shots of our world are those taken from the Moon.

 Today, most satellites launched into Earth orbit serve purposes other than science.
 Communication and military satellites are among the most common.
 And the satellites that do look at Earth are usually there for the purpose of tracking weather or looking for minerals or other resources.
 Additionally, there is now a continuous manned presence in Earth orbit: the International Space Station.

 And, of course, there are orbiting observatories such as the Hubble Space Telescope that are used to study the universe from a vantage point above the interference of the atmosphere.
-Without such hindrances as clouds and "seeing" (the blurring of an image due to turbulence in the atmosphere) telescopes can work twenty-four hours a day.
+Without such hindrances as clouds and “seeing” (the blurring of an image due to turbulence in the atmosphere), telescopes can work twenty-four hours a day.
 The only inconvenience is servicing; entire Space Shuttle missions have been dedicated to repairs and upgrading on the Hubble Telescope.

-Copyright © 2005-2010 William R. Penning.
+Copyright © 2005-2024 William R. Penning.
 All rights reserved.